oatlog/oatlog/doc/extended_abstract/main.typ

 intermediate representations, as shown in @oatlog_architecture.
 The frontend is self-explanatory, as it implements the existing egglog language.

-The backend and runtime library contain plenty of important low-level optimization details, especially around achieving fast canonicalization (also known as rebuilding).
-Currently all indexes are implemented as `hashbrown::HashMap<K, V>`.
-Note that this is not the COLT (column-oriented lazy trie) index described in @freejoin1.
-There is a trade-off between indexes that are fast to build, in particular static BTrees @algorithmica_strees, and hashmap indexes which are faster to query, and we have found that faster querying is the more important factor for most theories.

 The primary responsibility of the midend is to expand queries for semi-naive evaluation and to perform query planning.
 Oatlog's query planning currently uses a statically scheduled form of generic join @worstcaseoptimaljoin #footnote[which